The Giantess (The Guardian of the Egg): Description

-The egg held by the Giantess was another recurring motif in Carrington’s works.
+The egg held by the giantess was another recurring motif in Carrington’s works.
 In Down Below, a short book by Carrington recalling her memoirs from time spent in a mental institution, she describes the conception of her egg motif.
-“This morning, the idea of the egg came again to my mind and I thought that I could use it as a crystal to look at Madrid in those days of July and August 1940—for why should it not enclose my own experiences as well as the past and future history of the Universe?
-The egg is the macrocosm and the microcosm, the dividing line between the Big and the Small which makes it impossible to see the whole.”
+"This morning, the idea of the egg came again to my mind and I thought that I could use it as a crystal to look at Madrid in those days of July and August 1940—for why should it not enclose my own experiences as well as the past and future history of the Universe?
+The egg is the macrocosm and the microcosm, the dividing line between the Big and the Small which makes it impossible to see the whole."
 However, the egg already had a history of alchemic symbolism.
 Several have found similarities in Carrington’s egg and Hieronymus Bosch’s in works such as The Garden of Earthly Delights.

 There are considerable likenesses between The Giantess and early colonial representations of Irish people.
 Much of the painting has a simple folk aesthetic.
-The attire, of the figures and Giantess’s cape with gold surrounded head are similar to that of figures in works such as Albrecht Dürer’s Irish Warrior and Peasants (1521), John Derricke’s Rorie Oge, The Image of Ireland (1581) and John Speed’s Map of Ireland (1610).
+The attire of the figures and the giantess’s cape with gold surrounded head are similar to that of figures in works such as Albrecht Dürer’s Irish Warrior and Peasants (1521), John Derricke’s Rorie Oge, The Image of Ireland (1581) and John Speed’s Map of Ireland (1610).